apache/mxnet/docs/tutorials/basic/reshape_transpose.md

 ```
 (1, 999, 128) <!--notebook-skip-line-->
 #### Advanced reshaping with MXNet ndarrays
 It is sometimes useful to automatically infer the shape of tensors.
 Especially when you deal with very deep neural networks, it may not always be clear what the shape of a tensor is after a specific layer.
 For instance you may want the tensor to be two-dimensional where one dimension is the known batch_size.
 With ```mx.nd.array(-1, batch_size)``` the first dimension will be automatically inferred.
-Here a simplified example:
+Here is a simplified example:
 ```
 batch_size = 100
 input_data = mx.random.uniform(shape=(batch_size, 20,100))